OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 Accomplishing a cultural shift on a global scale is mainly done through the spread of shared cultural norms and values that are interpreted and celebrated in hundreds of local institutions: in your department, school, laboratory, university, professional association, publishing effort, open software platform developer company, funding agency, etc. Each of these organizations fits itself into the cultural practices that members decide will work for them to become active in performing the cultural work of open science.
 Culture change must start from the ground up.
 Open science principles illuminate this ground.

 The power of modern web technologies enables instantaneous sharing and global collaboration in an unrestricted fashion.
-The digital era is transforming the way in which research is performed, and the limitations of the print era are gone.
+The digital era is transforming the way in which research is performed, and the limitations of the print era are largely gone.
 With this, new issues arise which include the complexities of knowledge capture and communication.
 The framing of these complexities as a 'Commons' integrates the political, social, economic, and philosophical dimensions around knowledge generation and sharing.

 Open Science gives us a new set of standards, tools, principles, and practices to revolutionise the way we perform and disseminate research knowledge.
 And we are going to need all of this, if we want to help shape our world for the better; e.g. through the United Nations Sustainable Development Goals: